grapefruit-games/grapefruit-games.github.io/index.markdown

 ### "We Dwell in Possibility" for Manchester International Festival

 In collaboration with illustrator Eleanor Davis, we designed and developed a lush interactive simulation game for the Manchester International Festival's "Virtual Factory" 2021 programme.
-Although it contains dozens of different objects across thousands of animation frames, we crunched all the game files down into a 22 mb footprint suitable for a HTML5 web format, compatible across iOS, Android, and desktop browsers.
+Although it contains dozens of different objects across thousands of animation frames, we crunched all the game files down into a 22 mb footprint suitable for a HTML5 web format -- compatible across iOS, Android, and desktop browsers. (press: [VICE](https://www.vice.com/en/article/3aq5mk/we-dwell-in-possibility-review), [PC Gamer](https://www.pcgamer.com/tend-and-grow-a-garden-full-of-naked-festival-goers/), [Kotaku](https://kotaku.com/we-dwell-in-possibility-is-a-game-about-queer-paradise-1847253731))

 <img width="100%" height="100%" src="images/wedip.jpg"/>